Windows password recovery tools are used to recover, or reset lost user and administrator passwords used to log on to Windows operating systems.

 Cain & Abel was able to recover the 10-character password to the Windows XP "Administrator" account in ten seconds.
 While it only officially supports Windows XP, 2000, and NT, some users have had luck getting it to work in Windows Vista and Windows 7.
 I've tried it with Windows 8, 7, and Vista and was unsuccessful each time.

 LCP is yet another free password recovery software tool for Windows.

 Like Cain & Abel, LCP is a standard Windows program you download from LCPSoft's website and install inside of Windows, meaning you'll need access to a user account on the computer.

 LCP can be a little intimidating to those new to Windows password recovery tools so some prior knowledge is very helpful to avoid even bigger problems with your PC.

-I haven't been able to get LCP to work for me.
+I haven't been able to get LCP to work for me in Windows XP, the newest version of Windows it supports.
 If you've successfully used LCP and would like to share your experiences, please let me know.

 John the Ripper is a very popular free password recovery tool that can be used to find Windows account passwords.

 While the password recovery application itself is free, the wordlists used by John the Ripper to discover passwords do cost and are required for the software to work.